antoniobytedev-vitis/vitis-workshop/course/6.loop optimization/6.3 Loop flattening/exercise/solution.md

        inner: for (int j = 0; j < 64; j++) {
             row_sum += out[i][j];
             out[i][j] = in[i][j] + bias + row_sum;
         }
     }
 }

 ```
+If the loop has been flattened correctly, the name of the resulting loop should be outer_inner.

 ## Finished table
 | Metric                        | **Without Flattening** | **With Flattening**